Name: Euonymus fortunei (Turcz.) Hand.-Mazz

 Common Names: Winter creeper, Euonymus, Climbing Euonymus, Wintercreeper Euonymus

 Etymology: Euonymus is ancient Greek meaning “good name.”
-Fortunei is after Robert Fortune, a botanist who made collections in China (4).
+Fortunei recognizes Robert Fortune, a botanist who made collections in China (4).

 Botanical synonyms (1): Elaeodendron fortunei Turcz., Euonymus hederaceus Champ ex Benth., E. japonicus var. chinensis Pamp., E. japonicus var. radicans Miq., E. kiautschovicus Loes., E. kiautschovicus var. patens (Rehder) Loes., E. patens Rehder, E. radicans var. alticolus Hand.-Mazz., E. wensiensis J.W.
 Ren & D.S.
 Yao